Site icon Florida Chamber of Commerce

 Insurance Reform & Competition

-Creating a competitive and stable insurance market will lower costs for Florida’s policy holders.
-We must continue initiatives like reducing the size and exposure of Citizens Insurance, reforming Florida’s Catastrophe Fund, spreading risks, reducing fraudulent claims and allowing for creative solutions for the issues homeowners and businesses face.
-Reforming Florida’s broken property insurance system will help reduce taxpayer risk in the event of a catastrophic storm and further improve Florida’s business climate.
+Creating competitive and stable insurance markets will lower costs for Florida’s policy holders.
+We must continue initiatives like reducing the size and exposure of Citizens Insurance, protecting Florida’s Hurricane Catastrophe Fund, reducing the need for assessments, spreading risks, reducing fraud, and allowing for creative and cost-effective solutions to the challenges Florida drivers, homeowners and local businesses face.

 International Trade & Ports